Andaz San Diego

 Food + Drink: On the ground floor, the San Diego outpost of the clubby STK Steakhouse serves dinner every night.
 For a meal with a view, head to The Rooftop by STK, where DJs spin at sundown and the whole thing turns into a lively lounge with private cabanas at boozy weekend brunch.

-Special Covid-19 Protocols: The hotel, which operates under Hyatt's Global Care and Cleanliness Commitment protocols to ensure the safety of guests and staff, has implemented enhanced measures around cleanliness, sanitation, and social distancing.
-Masks are required in all public areas and some services — food and drink, housekeeping, and fitness — are limited.
+Special Covid-19 Protocols: The hotel, which operates under Hyatt's Global Care and Cleanliness Commitment protocols to ensure the safety of guests and staff, has implemented enhanced measures around cleanliness and sanitation.
+Masks are no longer required for vaccinated guests.
 Read more details here.

 What to Do Nearby

 With near-perfect weather year-round, there's plenty of outdoor attractions in San Diego: so many ways to embrace the sunshine.
 Cheer on the San Diego Padres baseball team at Petco Park, sample the many local craft brews at Karl Strauss or Knotty Brewing, stroll charming Seaport Village, or hop on the trolly to the famous San Diego Zoo.
 Come sundown, the Gaslamp Quarter will be bustling with twentysomethings bar and restaurant hopping, but if you find yourself needing a more culturally rich evening, you're just a four-minute walk to the historic Balboa Theater, where a rotating calendar of live music, theater, and movies will do the trick.
 (Note: The theater is currently closed due to Covid-19.)